TheCottageDeli/thecottagedeli.github.io/README.md

 See the site locally: http://127.0.0.1:4000/

-Or on github pages: https://github.com/thecottagedeli/thecottagedeli.github.io
+Or on github pages: https://thecottagedeli.github.io/

+Or via domain name: http://www.thecottagedeli.co.uk